 Yes, absolutely.
 In terms of fighting off rust and corrosion over time, stainless steel will be your best bet.
 That being said, zinc is better than chrome and bare steel, but the only other coating that can hang with stainless steel is cerakote (which is a close second).

-Can the Ohio Do Anything the Force USA Gunner Can’t?
+Can the Ohio Bar Do Anything the Force USA Gunner Can’t?

 Even though the knurling on the Ohio might be a bit better than what is featured on the Gunner, we don’t feel as if the Ohio is able to do “more.”
 We actually think these two are pretty neck and neck.
-But since the Gunner has sleeves that rotate at a higher rate, and is the stronger of the two, you might actually be better off using it (rather than the Ohio) for your Olympic lifts, such as the snatch.
+But since the Gunner has sleeves that rotate at a higher rate and it has a higher tensile strength rating, we think it might be the best option of the two for those who focus heavily on Olympic lifts, such as the snatch.

 In all honesty, you can’t really go wrong with either one of these barbells since they are as versatile as a Swiss army knife, and can stand alone as the only bar you need.
-Nearly everyone can use these bars since the knurling isn’t too abrasive on the hands of a beginner, and the tensile strength of each can suffice for more advanced level athletes pumping some serious iron.
+Nearly everyone can use these bars since the knurling isn’t too abrasive on the hands for a beginner, and the tensile strength of each can suffice for more advanced athletes who pump serious iron.
+At the end of the day, nobody can make this decision for you.
+So it’s best to align your wants with your needs when deciding between these two barbells.
+If you want to incorporate a lot of Olympic lifting then the Gunner is likely your best bet due to the elite tensile strength rating and fast spin rate, while the Ohio Bar may be more optimal for powerlifts since it has a better overall grip.

 Is there anything I can’t do with the Ohio or Gunner Barbell?